kunle123-ui/kunle/Tutorials.md

 #### Who this Tutorial is For

-This tutorial is for users who want to interface with the public testnet.
+This tutorial is for users who want to learn about wallet and account management.
 It will attempt to teach you as much about `eosc` and how wallets and accounts on EOS interact with each other.
 Advanced users may be better suited to check out the **[Command Reference](Command%20Reference)**

 #### Prerequisites